 All right, so let’s quickly move along and talk a little bit about what we’re going to be covering tonight.
 This is probably one of my most favorite webinar, and my favorite information, because I have found, from day one of my practice, that people just have so many misconceptions about the law.
 And they don’t know that, that they’re mistaken.
 I tell all my clients, I tell my friends, I tell everybody, “Don’t go to the internet, don’t go to your friends.”
 There’s too much information to be able to digest it simply in one or two sittings.
 I’ve been doing this for 20 years, and the only thing I can tell you with certainty is that you never know what a judge is going to do.
 And the only thing I can tell you with certainty is that every single case is going to be different, so your friend’s divorce is not going to be your divorce.

 Let me just give you a quick overview of the 13 issues we’re going to talk about.
 I’m hoping that… Let me just take a quick… Looks like some of them may have been cut off here.
 So I apologize for that.
 My sheet, the fonts were changed and didn’t look here.
 So I’m going to read them out anyway.
-First one is that you need to be separated for 18 months before you can file for a divorce.
+First one is that you need to be separated for 18 months before you can file for a divorce in NJ.
 We’ll talk about the different reasons for divorce and how long you actually have to wait.
 If I leave my home, I abandon it.
 We’re going to talk about why that’s a fallacy and how assets are distributed in divorces.
 Number three, prenuptial agreements are for the wealthy.
 We’ll talk about not only the misconception, but the real, at least in my opinion, the real intention behind prenuptial agreements and how to use them positively for both parties, not just the one that has assets.
 And numbers four, five, and number nine are all kind of related.
 There’s a lot of misconceptions about alimony, which we’ll cover.
 So the first one is I can’t get alimony if I’m married less than 10.
 Number 5 says I’ll only get permanent alimony after 10.
 And then number nine is that a spouse can’t receive alimony if he or she’s committed adultery.
 Not only are these all fallacies, but the new provisions under the recently reformed alimony law significantly changed, even what was the current law, when these misconceptions arose, probably making them even more troubling to people who still believe them.
 Number six, can I file for legal separation in New Jersey?
 We’ll talk about that, but also what other options you have if you do not wish to file for a divorce just yet.
 Number seven, a custodial parent can’t leave New Jersey without the other parent’s permission.
 Very common fallacy, somewhat true, somewhat not true, a very important one to pay attention to so that you understand the distinction.
 Number eight, I can accidentally end up in a common law marriage if I’m married more than seven years.
 We’ll talk about… a little bit about that, how it may have arisen and whether or not you have to worry about it.
 Nine, we talked about.
 Ten, the fathers don’t get custody.
 We’ll talk a little bit about the custody issues.
 I’ll also give you what I’ve been seeing as the trend and fathers and the custody law.
 Number 11, there are divorce papers to sign.
 We’ll go through what actually does occur in the beginnings of a case.
 And then number 13 is I must settle based on the law, a common misconception I found even attorneys seem to believe.
 And it’s not just that it’s a misconception, but it’s just sort of a close-minded approach.
 And my hope is to open some people’s eyes.

 Okay.
 So let’s look at number one.
 I need to be separated for 18 months before I can file for divorce.
 There are several reasons that you can file for divorce and you need to say specific things in your divorce papers in order to qualify for and one of them is being separated for 18 months.
 So if you had, in fact, been separated for 18 months, you can use that as your reason.
 But you do not need to wait 18 months and that’s where the misconception comes from.